 Electric tables are also stronger and sturdier than portable massage tables and can support more weight.
 Because you can lower electric lift tables, they’re useful for clients who have trouble getting onto and off of a taller table.

 The disadvantages of electric lift tables include their weight, which makes them hard to move, and their higher price.
 Plus, they are mechanical devices with motors that can break down, requiring repair.
-So, make sure the table comes with a good warranty and a UL (Underwriter’s Lab) approved motor.
+So, make sure you buy a table with a good warranty and a UL (Underwriter’s Lab) approved motor.

 Most electric models have foot pedal controls that operate an electrically powered hydraulic lift to raise or lower the table.
 Hands controls are also available, and some models offer both.
 Some models also have a non-electric pneumatic-assisted lifting system.